FunctionalNyx/Testing/README.md

 How do I download it?

-Go to [Releases](https://github.com/FunctionalNyx/Horizon/releases) for a probably not game breakingly broken experience Otherwise just download the code directly for the most "up-to-date" version thats probably VEEERY broken (Proceed at your own risk)
+Go to [Releases](https://github.com/FunctionalNyx/Horizon/releases) for a probably not game breakingly broken experience.
+Otherwise just download the code directly for the most "up-to-date" version thats probably VEEERY broken (Proceed at your own risk)

 Have fun